Shop to support our mission!

 Tribute Giving (In Honor or Memory):

-Make a donation to honor someone whose life has been impacted by autism/autism spectrum disorder, or a loved one to show how much you care, while making a difference in the lives of others less fortunate.
+Make a donation to honor someone who was involved with the Autism community, or a loved one to show how much you care, while making a difference in the lives of others less fortunate.
 The South Carolina Autism Society will send a card and letter to the honoree or family acknowledging your generous gift.

-Recognize a love one, relative or a special friend that touched your life in some manner and create a long-lasting memory.
-This is a thoughtful way for you to make a donation in memory of someone who has passed and who has gone home to be with the Lord.
+Recognize a loved one, relative or a special friend that touched your life in some manner and create a long-lasting memory.
+This is a thoughtful way for you to make a donation in memory of someone who has passed away.
 The South Carolina Autism Society will send a card and letter to the family acknowledging your generous gift.
 Make your tribute to honor your loved one today.

 Create a special fundraiser at your work place, college, school, church, or with your foundation, fraternity, sorority, civic organization, sports team, etc. Encourage your friends, relatives and other persons within your network to get involved as well.
 Feel free to select what platform you want to use such as Facebook, Twitter, or use another fundraising platform.
 Contact us to find out more about setting up a fundraiser.